Are you searching for ideas for educational toys for your preschooler?

 Memory card games are one of my favourite activities.
 If you don’t have a set of cards at home, this is a game you can make by printing or drawing small pairs of pictures on small cards (each picture must have an exact copy).

-Better yet, download your own set of printable memory card games (at the end of the post).
+You can also get your own set of printable memory card games here:

 This is how you play: